Aceyware/AlyssaHTTPServer/CODE_OF_CONDUCT.md

 # Code of Conduct

+**TLDR:** KEEP IT PROFESSIONAL!
+Do not move anything other than software work here.
+Here is not a theater and there's no place for drama.

 I'll keep it simple.
 Here is a place that people interacts with each other with the aim of doing software.
 And there should be some rules and guidelines for making sure this purpose is served well.

 ## That such rules and guidelines: